Stephanie-Ash/the-pizza-oven/TESTING.md

     * The update_booking view updates an existing booking and redirects correctly based on the user.
     * Both the make_booking and update_booking views generate an error message when there are no tables available.
 * **Bookings App - Available Table Check**
-    * The smallest available table is chosen when no table combination required.
+    * The smallest available table is chosen when no table combination is required.
     * The smallest table combination is chosen when tables are combined.
     * Larger table combinations are chosen when the smallest is not available.
     * Booked tables are not selected.